Immaculata-LaSalle High School: Restoring "Immaculata" to La Salle High School's name

-In 2006 or 2007, 1966 ILS classmate Maria Restropo Forte joined the LaSalle Alumni Association Board, and the Alumni Association subsequently changed its name to the Immaculata-LaSalle High School Alumni Association.
+In 2006 or 2007, 1966 ILS classmate Maria Restropo Forte joined the La Salle Alumni Association Board, and the Alumni Association subsequently changed its name to the Immaculata-La Salle High School Alumni Association.
 Summer of 2007 Gaston Arellano, son of Jose Maria Arellano, Founding member of the class of 1962 joined the Alumni Board of Directors.

-On June 1, 2007, LaSalle principal, Sr. Pat, officially solicited support from ILS alumni to restore the name "Immaculata" to LaSalle High School in commemoration of the upcoming 50th anniversary of the founding of Immaculata Academy on September 1, 1958.
+On June 1, 2007, La Salle principal, Sr. Patricia Roche, officially solicited support from ILS alumni to restore the name "Immaculata" to La Salle High School in commemoration of the upcoming 50th anniversary of the founding of Immaculata Academy on September 1, 1958.
 On June 8, Miami Archbishop John C. Favalora sent a letter to Sister Roche granting her request to restore “Immaculata” to the school's name.
-2007 marked the 45th anniversary of the founding of Immaculata-LaSalle High School.
-2006 marked the 45th anniversary of LaSalle High School's founding in Miami, Florida.
+2007 marked the 45th anniversary of the founding of Immaculata-La Salle High School.
+2006 marked the 45th anniversary of La Salle High School's founding in Miami, Florida.
 After nearly 25 years, the name Immaculata was officially restored to the school's name on October 20, 2007 during the school's 50th Anniversary celebration.

 La Salle High School is served by the Miami Metrorail at the Vizcaya Station.